• Skip to primary navigation

 Who are they for?

-If you're going to be backpacking (or, I suppose, bicycle riding or just outdoor activity doing) anywhere that you can expect to encounter a fair amount of water (whether this water is frozen, running, or stagnant and mosquito-filled), a pair of Showers Pass Crosspoint Waterproof Socks may be a wise investment.
+If you’re going to be backpacking (or, I suppose, bicycle riding or just outdoor activity doing) anywhere you can expect to encounter a fair amount of water (whether this water is frozen, running, or stagnant and mosquito-filled), a pair of Showers Pass Crosspoint Waterproof Socks may be a wise investment.

 Showers Pass Crosspoint Waterproof Socks